 In most cases, when a creditor gets a judgment against a consumer it will be reported on the consumer’s credit reports.
 That’s because court judgments are a matter of “public record” — information available to the public through the courts.
 That information, like bankruptcy or foreclosure data, is collected by companies that provide it to the credit reporting agencies.

 Your first line of defense, then, is to check your credit reports.
-At a minimum, order your free credit reports once a year at AnnualCreditReport.com.
+At a minimum, order your free credit reports from all three credit reporting bureaus once each year.
 Judgments will typically be listed under the section describing negative items on your report.

 In addition, though, it’s smart to monitor your credit score each month which you can do for free through a service such as Credit.com’s free Credit Report Card.
 If a judgment does appear, you will want to know as soon as possible, for several reasons, not the least of which is that your score will likely drop significantly.

 What if you check your credit reports and find there is a judgment against you?
 You generally have three options.